Ev-Kirche-im-Rheinland/guideline-tls/README.md

 # guideline-tls
-These guidelines are intended as advice during procurement, set-up or review of confgurations of the Transport Layer Security protocol (TLS) on servers
+These guidelines are intended as advice during procurement, set-up or review of confgurations of the Transport Layer Security protocol (TLS) on servers.

+Transport Layer Security (TLS), the successor to Secure Socket Layer (SSL), is a network protocol for encrypting communications between TLS servers (such as websites) and TLS clients (such as web browsers).
+Each communication is secured by a cipher suite: a combination of several algorithms working together.
+The decision about the right TLS confguration is ultimately up to each organization to decide.
+It is a complex task and each option requires a choice among the available alternatives, of which there are many.
+Security plays a role, but so does compatibility with customer or end-user software.

 Version: 0.1

-## Einführung

-Transport Layer Security (TLS), der Nachfolger von Secure Socket Layer (SSL), ist ein Netzwerkprotokoll zur Verschlüsselung der Kommunikation zwischen TLS-Servern (z.
-B. Websites) und TLS-Clients (z.
-B. Webbrowsern).
-Jede Kommunikation wird durch eine Chiffriersuite gesichert: eine Kombination aus mehreren Algorithmen, die zusammenwirken.
-Die Entscheidung über die richtige TLS-Konfguration liegt letztlich bei jeder Organisation selbst zu entscheiden.
-Es ist eine komplexe Aufgabe und jede Option erfordert eine Wahl zwischen den verfügbaren Alternativen, von denen es viele existieren.
-Die Sicherheit spielt dabei eine Rolle, aber auch die Kompatibilität mit Software der Kunden oder Endbenutzer

 ### Ziele
 - Beschränkung auf die wichtigsten Punkte